 Length: 3 pages

-This resolution was introduced on February 11, 1998, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 11, 1998, in a previous session of Congress, but it did not receive a vote.

 Feb 11, 1998